Why Life Can’t Be Simpler

 “Biological thinking and physics thinking are distinct, and often complementary, approaches to the world, and ones that are appropriate for different kinds of systems.” *** How should we …

-The Great Mental Models Volumes One and Two are out.
-Learn more about the project here.
-The map of reality is not reality.
+The following is an edited excerpt from The Great Mental Models Volume 1: General Thinking Tools The map of reality is not reality.
 Even the best maps are imperfect.
-That’s because they are reductions of …
+That’s because maps are reductions …

 In Think Twice: Harnessing the Power of Counterintuition, Mauboussin does a good job adding to the work we’ve already done on complex adaptive systems: You can think of a complex adaptive system …